deepesh259nitk/ProductList/readMe.md

 testParseData
 1. Will test all the parsing features of the code.
-2. Will test if the productCahce / weather Data model contains the expected data.
+2. Will test if the productCache / Product  Data model contains the expected data.

 ### And coding style tests